 Apostille Documents

-On this page is a list of the most common personal, business, academic, and corporate documentation that we rush apostille, authenticate, attest, and legalize everyday for our customers at the Texas Secretary of State (TXSOS) in Austin, TX, the United States Department of State (USDOS) and any U.S foreign embassy and consulates in Washington D.C.
+On this page is a list of the most common personal, business, academic, and corporate documentation that we rush apostille, authenticate, attest, and legalize everyday for our customers at the Texas Secretary of State (TXSOS), the United States Department of State (USDOS), and any U.S foreign embassy and consulate offices located in Washington D.C.

-Please click on the type of document (any of the 76 blue clickable hyperlinks listed below) that you would like to get apostilled, authenticated, legalized, and attested to learn more about what you’ll need to do to prepare and/or notarize your documents, current turnaround times (TAT), pricing, shipping to and from information, and how to order our expedited international document filing courier services.
+Please click on the type of document (any of the 82 blue clickable hyperlinks listed below) that you would like to get apostilled, authenticated, legalized, and attested to learn more about what you’ll need to do to prepare and/or notarize your documents, current turnaround times (TAT), pricing, shipping to us and from us information, and how to order our expedited international document filing courier services.

-At the bottom of each document page under step number three you will see a button to click on to download the order form for that specific document.
+At the bottom of each document instruction page under step #3 you will see a button to click on to download the PDF apostille order form for that specific document.

 Couple Looking Down